caseydulong/caseydulong/README.md

 - 👋 Ahoy!
 I’m Casey DuLong, a former lab biologist turned software developer.
-- 👀 I’m interested in sailing, hydroponics, bookbinding, and cooking.
+- 👀 I’m interested in sailing, hydroponics, bookbinding, cooking, and mead.
 - 🔭 I’m currently working as a web developer at MIT Lincoln Laboratoy.
 - 📫 You can reach me at `caseydulong@gmail.com`.